mrcjkb/tcpip4diac/README.md

 methods must be called manually.
 Designed for the purpose of sending data and performing further operations before awaiting a response.
-For multiple data inputs, the inputs in1, ..., inN (where N is the number of CSIFB inputs) are automatically casted to the respective data types expected by the IEC 61499 CSIFB.
-The returned output data types out1, ... outM (where N is the number of CSIFB inputs) depend on the corresponding IEC 61499 FB input data types.
-For CSIFBs with a single data input, the input in1 must be casted to the corresponding Matlab data type before passing it to the req() function.
-To send an array, pass the data as an Nx1 vector.

 Sytnax:
     >> reqNorsp(t, inData); % send data